 Today’s Tangier is, of course, a different city to the one that “Beat Generation” experienced but it remains stimulating, colorful and exciting.
 It’s a port city, linking Europe and Africa, mixing Mediterranean and Arabian cultures.

 You can see these contrasts in the Petit Socco, a busy square in the heart of the medina.
-Here, the Grand Mosque stands beside the magnificent Church of the Immaculate Conception.
+Sit over a mint tea in the Gran Café or one of its many neighbors and you will see a world of different people passing by.

 Nearby is the Old American Legation, established in 1777, when Morocco was the first country to recognize the new United States.
 Inside this unique US National Historic Landmark, you will find James McBey’s painting “Zohra”—often called the “Moroccan Mona Lisa”.